Spray Coverage in Carrot, Onion and Potato

 “What is the right way to apply this pesticide?”
 It’s one of the classic questions.
 Applicators know that spray method determines the efficacy of the application as well as its environmental impact.
 And it has to use time and water resources efficiently to make sense.
 To answer the question properly, we need to take things […]

-It’s nearing the end of a long morning of spraying and you just want to get it done.As the tank empties and you watch the last of the spray cloud waft through the row, you’re thinking about rinsing out and moving on… but did the spray land where you wanted?
-How do you really know […]
+Note: While there’s nothing wrong with this article, a more recent article on this subject can be found here.
+It’s nearing the end of a long morning of spraying and you just want to get it done.As the tank empties and you watch the last of the spray cloud waft through the row, you’re thinking […]

-Read More… from How to Confirm Coverage with Water-Sensitive Paper
+Read More… from How to evaluate airblast coverage

 How to Assess Spray Coverage in Vegetable Crops